syncfusion-content/xamarin-docs/Xamarin/SfChart/Overview.md

 ---
 layout: post
-title: Overview of Essential Javascript Chart
+title: Overview of Essential Xamarin.Forms Chart
 description: What are the key features available in chart.
 platform: xamarin
 control: SfChart